matrix-org/synapse/docs/workers.rst

 Currently one should always restart all workers when restarting or upgrading synapse, unless you explicitly know it's safe not to.
-For instance, restarting synapse without restarting all the synchotrons may result in broken typing notifications.
+For instance, restarting synapse without restarting all the synchrotrons may result in broken typing notifications.

 To manipulate a specific worker, you pass the -w option to synctl::

-    synctl -w $CONFIG/workers/synchotron.yaml restart
+    synctl -w $CONFIG/workers/synchrotron.yaml restart

 All of the above is highly experimental and subject to change as Synapse evolves, but documenting it here to help folks needing highly scalable Synapses similar